 4.4.2.6.2.4 PDU set importance based on affected PDU sets

 When the transport layer is forced to perform immediate dropping/discarding of a PDU set but has a freedom of selection among the PDU sets, the PDU set with smaller degrees of artifact would be the better choice in most cases.
 Dropping of a PDU set may corrupt the decoded output of itself and the other PDU sets though they may already be transmitted perfectly to the receiving end or yet in a queue waiting to be transmitted.
-The degrees of artifact can be explicitly transferred from the application layer to the transport layer as the number of affected frames which precedes/follows the PDU set, or can be implicitly transferred as the importance value where the lower value means the higher PDU sets are affected while higher values proportionally mean less number of PDU sets are affected for example.
+The degrees of artifact can be explicitly transferred as the number of affected frames which precedes/follows the PDU set, or can be implicitly transferred as the importance value where the lower value means the higher PDU sets are affected while higher values proportionally mean less number of PDU sets are affected for example.
 By considering such a quantization of various affected PDU sets can be translated into importance field, using 4 bits to represent 16 possible size ranges is recommended.

-The information on the size of propagation error which caused by the dropping of each PDU set may be provided by the application layer to the transport layer.
+The information on the size of propagation error which caused by the dropping of each PDU set may be provided by the application layer.
 The information may present the size of error propagation implicitly with a proportional mapping of error propagation size to an index such as the importance of the PDU set in the media stream.

 The importance value of a PDU Set in PDU set information RTP HE is set as follows

 The error propagation size is mapped to importance field value.
-For e.g., importance value 15 (b1111) means one frame (self) is affected, importance value 0 means 15 or more frames are affected.
+The higher the error propagation size of a PDU set, that PDU set is more important, and it shall be assigned with the lower PDU set importance value.
+PDU sets with low error propagation are of less importance and the PDU set importance value for such PDU sets shall be higher compared to PDU sets with higher error propagation size.

+4.4.2.6.2.5 Considerations for PSI mapping across bitstreams

+Senders should consider that multiplexed RTP streams are treated as a single QoS flow and set the PSI field accordingly, i.e., the PSI field for one bitstream will affect the PDU sets in other multiplexed streams as well.

+In some cases, dependencies may exist across bitstreams even when they are not multiplexed, particularly for XR services.

+In case of such dependencies, it may not be enough to have PSI values based on codecs and media types alone.
+PSI values shall be set in this case based on the following, which are listed in an increasing order of importance.

+The PDU set is necessary for the processing of some PDU sets of the stream to which it belongs.

+The PDU set is necessary for the processing of all the other PDU sets of the stream to which it belongs.

+The PDU set is necessary for the processing of some PDU sets of the stream to which it belongs and also necessary for the processing of some PDU sets of some other streams to which it does not belong.

+The PDU set is necessary for the processing of all PDU sets of the stream to which it belongs and also of some other streams to which it does not belong.

+The PDU set is necessary for the processing of all PDU sets of all streams.